top of page

 “The lion cubs have gained weight, going from approximately 9 kg to 45 kg each, and are being monitored by ICCN,” said Dr. Cassinga.

-The three surviving cubs have been housed at Lubumbashi Zoo in large enclosures open to the public.
-One cub did not survive the journey, reportedly choking on milk while being fed, though the exact cause of death has not been formally confirmed.
+The three surviving cubs have been housed at Lubumbashi Zoo.
+They are in large enclosures open to the public.
+Unfortunately, one cub did not survive the journey.
+It reportedly choked on milk while being fed, although the exact cause of death has not been formally confirmed.

-The repatriation of the surviving cubs depended on the final court decision—and the ruling has now been delivered.
+The repatriation of the surviving cubs depended on the final court decision.
+The ruling has now been delivered.
 The High Court of Lubumbashi has ordered that the three white lion cubs be confiscated and repatriated to South Africa, their country of origin.
-The court formally entrusted the cubs to the Congolese Institute for Nature Conservation (ICCN), which is now responsible for coordinating their return to a South African sanctuary.
+The court formally entrusted the cubs to the Congolese Institute for Nature Conservation (ICCN).
+This organization is now responsible for coordinating their return to a South African sanctuary.

-The judgment was issued at a public hearing held at Kassapa Central Prison and later formally pronounced by a judicial panel.
+The judgment was issued at a public hearing held at Kassapa Central Prison.
+It was later formally pronounced by a judicial panel.
 After reviewing the evidence, the court ruled as follows:

-Baraka Kalinda Venance – Baraka was acquitted as the court ruled the prosecution failed to establish criminal liability and he was considered a minor intermediary rather than a principal actor.
+• Baraka Kalinda Venance was acquitted.
+The court ruled that the prosecution failed to establish criminal liability.
+He was considered a minor intermediary rather than a principal actor.

-Each convicted defendant must pay one-third of the court costs, with the remaining third charged to the Public Treasury.
+Each convicted defendant must pay one-third of the court costs.
+The remaining third will be charged to the Public Treasury.

 Background on the Busted Lion Cub Trafficking Network

 On 7 August 2025, three lion cubs were seized near Lubumbashi in the DRC.
-A Congolese man identified as “Loty,” operating under multiple aliases, including De Souza / Texeria purchased the cubs in South Africa to sell to Malian trafficker Seydou Camara.
+A Congolese man identified as “Loty,” operating under multiple aliases, including De Souza and Texeria, purchased the cubs in South Africa.
+He intended to sell them to Malian trafficker Seydou Camara.

-Didier Kalonji, a veterinarian and officer of the Provincial Environmental Coordination Office in Haut-Katanga, facilitated the cubs’ illegal entry at Sakania and issued fraudulent documents.
+Didier Kalonji, a veterinarian and officer of the Provincial Environmental Coordination Office in Haut-Katanga, facilitated the cubs’ illegal entry at Sakania.
+He issued fraudulent documents.
 Didier managed to escape custody while under arrest and remains at large.

 The suspects identified an “unseen” Malian national, Mamadou Ndiaye, as the alleged mastermind and intended buyer.
 Reportedly, he resides in Brazzaville and operates in Pointe-Noire and Bamako.
 Ndiaye has not been arrested, and investigations into his broader trafficking network are ongoing.

-Investigators believe the cubs were destined for wealthy buyers in the Middle East, where exotic animals command high prices.
+Investigators believe the cubs were destined for wealthy buyers in the Middle East.
+There, exotic animals command high prices.
 It is alleged that Mamadou Ndiaye was set to sell the cubs for up to USD 50,000.
-The trafficking route likely passed through Mali, where Seydou and Ndiaye are connected, with onward transport to Qatar, the UAE, or Saudi Arabia using a mix of air transport and covert smuggling routes.
+The trafficking route likely passed through Mali, where Seydou and Ndiaye are connected.
+From there, onward transport to Qatar, the UAE, or Saudi Arabia was planned using a mix of air transport and covert smuggling routes.

 Comments